Model exploration in gravitational-wave astronomy with the maximum population likelihood: Motivation

 Hierarchical Bayesian inference studies often depend upon parametric models.
 Modelers design parameterizations in order to capture the key features of the astrophysical distributions.
 However, one must still worry about ``unknown unknowns''---features which do not occur to the modeler to add.
 For example, recent studies~\cite{gwtc-2_pop,gwtc-3_pop, Callister2022, Tong2022} find a sub-population of binary black holes merge with spin vectors that are misaligned with respect to the orbital angular momentum axis.
 However, the degree to which the spins are misaligned might be model dependent.
 In Refs.~\cite{gwtc-2_pop,gwtc-3_pop, Callister2022}, the inferred minimum spin tilt is confidently $\gtrsim 90^\circ$.
 In contrast, Refs.~\cite{Roulet_2021,bbm,Tong2022} argue this signature could be due to a lack of flexibility in LVK models to account for a sub-population of black holes with negligible spin magnitude, finding support for misalignment at smaller minimum tilt angles.
 The inferred population distribution of spin misalignment has important consequences for understanding the formation channels of binary black-hole channels.
 This debate highlights how astrophysical inferences can be affected by model design.

 In order to help alleviate some of the issues arising from model misspecification in Bayesian inference, we present a framework for assessing the suitability of a model.
 This framework is built around the concept of the \textit{maximum population likelihood} $\Lstroke$ (pronounced ``L stroke'')---the largest possible value of ${\cal L}(d|\Lambda)$ in Eq.~\eqref{eq:population_likelihood}, maximized over all possible choices of population model $\pi(\theta|\Lambda)$ \textit{independent of the choice of parameterization}.
 The ``prior'' distribution, which yields this maximum is $\pistroke(\theta)$ (pronounced ``pi stroke'').
 It is not a true prior because it is determined by the data.
+The theory behind the maximization of population likelihoods has been studied previously in optimization and statistics literature~\citep{kiefer1956, simar1976,Laird1978,Bohning1982,Lindsay1983,Jiang2009}.
+This work is underpinned by Carath{\'e}odory's theorem \cite{Caratheodory} and the mathematics of convex hulls~\citep{Lindsay1983}.
+However, its application to observational science has been somewhat limited as far as we can tell.

 The $\Lstroke$ framework is useful for several reasons.
 First, the numerical value of $\Lstroke$ is an upper bound on the population likelihood.
 We can compare the maximum likelihood for a specific model